Laverne & Shirley: Seasons 1–5

-In the opening credits, Laverne and Shirley recite "1, 2, 3, 4, 5, 6, 7, 8 Schlemiel!
+The opening credits begin with Laverne and Shirley reciting a Yiddish-American hopscotch chant from Penny Marshall’s childhood: “1, 2, 3, 4, 5, 6, 7, 8 Schlemiel!
 Schlimazel!
-Hasenpfeffer Incorporated," a Yiddish-American hopscotch chant, which then leads into the series' theme song, "Making Our Dreams Come True" performed by Cyndi Grecco.
+Hasenpfeffer Incorporated!”
+The chant leads into the series' theme song, "Making Our Dreams Come True" performed by Cyndi Grecco.
 In the final season without Cindy Williams, the chant is recited by a group of schoolchildren.
-The hopscotch chant is from Penny Marshall's childhood.

 For the first five seasons, from 1976 to 1980, the show was set in Milwaukee (executive producer Thomas L. Miller's home town), taking place from roughly 1958–59 through the early 1960s.
 Shotz Brewery bottle cappers and best friends, Laverne DeFazio and Shirley Feeney live in a basement apartment, where they communicate with upstairs neighbors Lenny and Squiggy by screaming up the dumbwaiter shaft connecting their apartments.
 Also included in the show are Laverne's father, Frank DeFazio, proprietor of the Pizza Bowl, and Edna Babish, the apartment building's landlady, who later married Frank.
 Shirley maintained an off-again on-again romance with dancer/singer/boxer Carmine "The Big Ragu" Ragusa.
 During this period, characters from Happy Days and Laverne & Shirley made occasional guest appearances on each other's series.